Law Offices of Howard G. Smith Announces Investigation on Behalf of Nokia Corporation Investors | MarketScreener

 securities laws.

-On March 21, 2019, the Company disclosed that it had been, “made aware
+On March 21, 2019, the Company disclosed that it had been “made aware of

 Lucent business [acquired by Nokia November 2016] that have raised